- Article by: Liza Picard

 Dating from 1875, Crecraft's show promised to display waxwork figures of royalty, criminals and other famous people.View images from this item (1)

 CircusesThere were many small collections of animals, sometimes owned by a circus manager who trundled them along the country roads before erecting his ‘Big Top’ wherever he hoped for a profitable audience.
-The first famous circus proprietor, ‘Lord’ George Sanger, produced spectacular winter shows in Astley’s Amphitheatre, on Westminster Bridge Road in Lambeth, London.
+The first famous circus proprietor, ‘Lord’ George Sanger, produced spectacular winter shows in Astley’s Amphitheatre, just over Westminster Bridge.

 Poster advertising a performing elephant at Sanger's Grand National Amphitheatre, London